ezramorse/ezMosaic/README.md

 ### CSS

 The container parent ('squareBox' in this example) sets the dimensions of the mosaic.
-It is best to set it to a fixed height (or aspect ratio), so that when the images are removed from within the size does not readjust.
-Most my tests were on square boxes so issues may exist with rectangles that should be relatively easy to fix.
-Prior to the pixel analysis of the images **they must be visible** in the browser in order to get their dimensions, put them on a canvas and analyze them.
-Adjust their opacity to make them invisible
+It is best to set it to a fixed height (or aspect ratio), so that when the images are removed, the size does not readjust.
+Preliminary tests were performed on square boxes so issues may exist with rectangles.
+Prior to the pixel analysis of the images, **they must be visible** in order to get their dimensions, put them on a canvas and analyze them.
+Adjust their opacity to make them invisible.

 ```css
 .squareBox {